-Phishing simulations is a tool we highly recommend for identifying weaknesses, but what's involved and is it worth it?
+Phishing assessment simulations are a tool we highly recommend for identifying weaknesses, but what’s involved, and is it worth it?

 What is phishing?

 It would be fair to say that phishing is a common term within the IT and tech community.
 However, it never hurts to give people a small reminder.

 Typically, phishing attacks involve cybercriminals sending out a large number of emails in the hope of catching a handful of willing victims duped into:

 - Give them sensitive information (such as login details, credit card numbers, etc)